yorkbill/get-support/howtogetsupport.md

 To access the Support Center, in the {{site.data.keyword.Bluemix_notm}} console, go to **Support**.

-Review your offering topics to get a quick overview of {{site.data.keyword.Bluemix_notm}} documentation.
+Review your product topics to get a quick overview of {{site.data.keyword.Bluemix_notm}} documentation.
 These topics offer common tasks based on what is provisioned on your account.
-You can search to view topics based on specific offerings.
+You can search to view topics based on specific products.
 You can also view and search through Featured FAQs.
 If you experience problems with {{site.data.keyword.Bluemix}}, create and manage support cases from the Support Center.

 There are different options to contact {{site.data.keyword.Bluemix_notm}} support if you need additional help.
 The following are the methods that you can find in the Contact support section: